 From futurism to classic

-- The snow-white mosque Hazret Sultan - the largest and most majestic in Central Asia, the Palace of Peace and Accord in the form of a sparkling pyramid.
+- The snow-white Hazrat Sultan Mosque, the largest mosque in Central Asia, or the Palace of Peace and Reconciliation in the form of a sparkling pyramid.